20+ IT Cover Letter Examples for Information Technology Jobs

 Hello there, my name is Lindsay and I am applying for the open position at your company.
 I have a wide variety of IT skills, and I possess a strong work ethic and great attention span. |

-No hirer, whether for IT jobs or otherwise, wants a generic cover letter.
-That second one is spam, and the company you’re applying to likely has IT staff just to filter stuff like that out.
+No hiring manager, whether for IT positions or any other role, wants to see a generic cover letter.
+The second version?
+It’s just spam, and the company likely has IT professionals in place to filter out those types of applications.

 The second one though is a top-notch introduction.

-It gives them a brief mention of your IT background and tech skills while also enticing them to read further if they want to learn more.
+It briefly highlights your IT background and tech skills while also sparking interest, encouraging them to read on if they want more details.

 You immediately look to them like The Next Big Thing™.